HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 All section-level templates include human readable narrative that conveys the information in that section.
 CDA calls this the Narrative Block.
 Each section-level template also includes:

-- Scope and intended use within a document.
+- Scope and intended use within a document
-- Description and explanatory narrative.
+- Description and explanatory narrative
-- Template metadata ( _e.g.,_ templateId).
+- Template metadata ( _e.g.,_ templateId)

 The section may also define required and optional entry-level templates.
 Entry-level templates are structures for representing the information in the Narrative Block using machine representations that facilitates computerized